Mesa Hidden Asset Lawyers

-Unfortunately, not all divorce proceedings go smoothly, and one of the most common issues involves spouses hiding their assets from their soon to be ex-partner (and the court).
+Unfortunately, not all divorce proceedings go smoothly.
+One of the most common issues involves spouses hiding their assets from their partner and the court.
 Fortunately, you can use a legal tool called “discovery” to uncover these hidden assets.

-Many reasons exist why spouses attempt to hide assets from one another, sometimes motivated by anger over an affair or other indiscretions.
+Spouses attempt to hide assets from one another for a variety of reasons, sometimes motivated by anger over an affair or other indiscretions.
 When it comes to marital property, most people think of the family home, savings and checking accounts, and retirement funds.

 - Vacation property and timeshares